Jock Campbell, Baron Campbell of Eskan

-John Middleton Campbell, Baron Campbell of Eskan (8 August 1912 – 26 December 1994), known familiarly as "Jock", was the Chairman of Booker Brothers, McConnell and Co (Later Booker-McConnell) in British Guiana (now Guyana) between 1952 and 1967.
+John Middleton Campbell, Baron Campbell of Eskan (8 August 1912 – 26 December 1994), commonly known as Jock Campbell, was a British businessman and entrepreneur, Chairman of Booker Brothers, McConnell and Co (later Booker-McConnell) in British Guiana (now Guyana) between 1952 and 1967.
 He was knighted in 1957 and was created a Labour Party life peer on 14 January 1966, taking the title Baron Campbell of Eskan, of Camis Eskan in the County of Dumbarton.
 He was Chairman of the Commonwealth Sugar Exporters Association (1950–84).
 He was additionally notable as chairman of Booker McConnell, Chairman of the New Statesman and Nation and the first chairman of the Milton Keynes Development Corporation.

 Childhood and youth

-Jock's paternal grandfather, William Middleton Campbell, was Governor of the Bank of England between 1907 and 1909, a man of great prestige.
+Jock Campbell was born on 8 August 1912 to Mary Charlotte Gladys Barrington (1889–1981) and Colin Algernon Campbell, in Kensington, London.
+Jock's paternal grandfather, William Middleton Campbell, was Governor of the Bank of England between 1907 and 1909.
 His mother Mary was of aristocratic Irish stock.
-Jock was born on 8 August 1912 and at the age of three, during the First World War, was sent to the opulent family seat of his mother's family, Glenstal Castle in south-west Ireland, to be safe from the bombs of the German Zeppelins.
+Jock was sent at the age of three, during the First World War, to the family seat of his mother's family, Glenstal Castle in south-west Ireland, to be safe from the bombs of the German Zeppelins.
 After the war, Jock returned to the family home in Kent.
-He later attended Eton and Oxford.
+He later attended Eton and Exeter College, Oxford.